jfrog/jfrog-cli/documentation/JFrog-CLI.md

 ### Exporting and Importing Configuration

-The `config export` command generates a token, which stores the server configuration.
+The `jf config export` command generates a token, which stores the server configuration.
 This token can be used by the `config import` command, to import the configuration stored in the token, and save it in JFrog CLI's configuration storage.

 #### Export